 The ESIC worker or ES Worker should document that a brochure has been provided to the A/R by notating it on the Documentation Tool or in Folder Notes.
-The DSS Form 1672, Documentation Form/Interactive Interview, can be used if the Documentation Tool is not accessible.
+The DSS Form 1672, Interview Documentation Form for Applications/Renewals/Redeterminations, can be used if the Documentation Tool is not accessible.